Nixtla/popol-vuh/README.md

 ## Nixtla's Creed -

-We put culture first.
+We put culture and our physical and emotional well-being first.
 [We will never stop learning](#i-will-never-stop-learning).
 [We will build our business through maximizing value for our users, customers and colleagues](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues).
 We believe that Open Source is an extremely powerful idea.
 [We are motivated by the impact of my work.](#i-am-motivated-by-impact) [We will communicate a lot and effectively](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company).
 We value the bond that connects us as a team.
 We support inclusion and diversity.
 We believe in treating each other, and the world, with compassion, kindness and respect.
 [We do a freaking good job.](#i-do-a-freaking-good-job)

 ## Notes: